postlight/docker-lux/README.md

 ## Usage

-Create a Dockerfile in the root of you [Lux](https://github.com/postlight/lux) project directory.
+Create a Dockerfile in the root of your [Lux](https://github.com/postlight/lux) project directory.

 ```dockerfile
 FROM zacharygolba/lux-framework:latest-onbuild